matter-in-motion/mm/docs/api.md

 ### api.js

-This is a declaration of the resource API.
-It is optional, means that resources without API unit will not be available from the API.
+This file is a declaration of the resource API.
+It is optional, means that resources without API unit are not available to the API calls.
 You can define as many methods as you want.

 ```js
 'use strict';